Tell Me: An LLM-powered Mental Well-being Assistant with RAG, Synthetic Dialogue Generation, and Agentic Planning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented \textit{Tell Me}, a mental well-being assistant that unifies three components: (i) a retrieval-augmented generation assistant for context-aware dialogue, (ii) a simulation module that generates customizable synthetic client–therapist conversations for research and safe evaluation, and (iii) a CrewAI-based planner that produces guided meditations and weekly well-being routines.
+We presented \textit{Tell Me}, a mental well-being assistant that unifies three components: (i) a retrieval-augmented generation assistant for context-aware dialogue, (ii) a simulation module that generates customizable synthetic client--therapist conversations for research and safe evaluation, and (iii) a CrewAI-based planner that produces guided meditations and weekly well-being routines.
 Together, these modules demonstrate how LLMs can support both reflective end-user interactions and research-oriented experimentation within a single open demo.

-Future work will expand evaluation beyond the assistant.
-For the \textit{Simulate a Conversation} module, we aim to benchmark dialogue quality, empathy, and safety across different model families, moving beyond the current reliance on \texttt{GPT-4o}.
-We also plan to explore specialized evaluations aligned with therapeutic domains (e.g., CBT, trauma, depression) and diversify cultural and demographic profiles to generate more inclusive synthetic dialogues.
-For the CrewAI-based planner, future iterations will emphasize greater personalization and adaptivity informed by longitudinal interaction data, while maintaining safeguards against unsafe or prescriptive advice.
-Finally, for the RAG assistant, we plan larger-scale user studies with domain experts to validate its effectiveness in more realistic settings.
+Moving forward, we plan to expand our empirical validation across all three modules.
+For the simulation component, we will benchmark empathy, dialogue quality, and safety profiles across diverse open-source model families.
+We also intend to integrate domain-specific evaluation frameworks aligned with therapeutic modalities (e.g., CBT) and diversify the demographic profiles used to generate synthetic cohorts.
+For the planner, future iterations will explore dynamic adaptation based on longitudinal interaction data.
+Finally, we plan to transition the RAG assistant into larger-scale user studies involving domain experts to validate its real-world utility.